God Is on the Move: Changing the Landscape of Sign Language Bible Translation

 The Deaf community has not always been prioritized in terms of technology until recent years.
 The global effort that led to the development of Chameleon now provides the opportunity to get God’s Word into the hands of one of the most unreached people groups across the globe.
 Philippians 2:11 reminds us that one day “every tongue [will] declare that Jesus Christ is Lord, to the glory of God the Father” (NLT).
 Chameleon advances this truth allowing a previously sidelined group more immediate access to the God of the ages who changes lives.
 This is the heart of the Great Commission.

 Every people group worldwide deserves the opportunity to access and engage with the gospel; the Deaf are no exception.
-I am excited to share this innovative technology with the global Deaf community and witness more people come into a saving knowledge of Jesus Christ because of it.
+This innovative technology is being shared with the global Deaf community and we are excited to witness more people come into a saving knowledge of Jesus Christ because of it.

 When people are able to understand God in a language and format that touches their hearts, their lives change forever.
 Learn how you can pray for people around the world still waiting for Scripture.